-In one preferred narrative, Wirecard presents as Europe’s leading financial technology innovator, a globe-spanning developer of white label code and applications that remove the friction from electronic payments for both merchants and consumers.
-And in another, it’s a nimble bank, steadily generating low-risk revenues through the sale of integrated banking and credit-card processing services to businesses, and prepaid credit-cards to consumers.
+According to one of its preferred narratives, Wirecard presents itself as Europe’s leading financial technology innovator, a globe-spanning developer of white label code and applications that companies can use to help build their own online payment systems.

+In Wirecard’s telling, its software removes the friction from electronic payments for both merchants and consumers.
+And in another narrative, it is a nimble bank, steadily generating low-risk revenue through the sale of integrated banking and credit-card processing services to businesses, and prepaid credit cards to consumers.

 By late January, Wirecard’s market capitalization was almost 24.6 billion euros.